keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ### Support for Problem Tiles

-A great use case is to validate whether there are any open problems in a given enviornment as part of your Keptn Quality Gate Evaluation.
+A great use case is to validate whether there are any open problems in a given environment as part of your Keptn Quality Gate Evaluation.
 As described above the *dynatrace-service* supports querying the number of problems that have a certain status using Dynatrace's Problem API v2.
 To include the open problem count that matches your dashboards management zone you can simply add the "Problems" tile to your dashboard.
 If this tile is on the dashboard you will get an SLI with the name `problems`, the value will be the total count of problems open.
 The default SLO will be that `problems` is a `key sli` with a pass criteria of `<=0`.
 This results in the following `slo.yaml` entry being generated:

 ```yaml